VC-CodeLabs/missing_number/README.md

 Problem Statement:

 You are given an array containing n - 1 integers.
-These integers will range from 1 to n.
+These integers will range from 1 to n; if ordered, they will be sequential (try to solve the challenge without sorting the numbers).
 No duplicates are in the list, and one integer from the range is missing.
-Your task is to create a solution that finds the missing integer within the constraints that are provided.
+Your task is to make a solution that finds the missing integer within the provided constraints.

 Examples:
 Input: [3, 7, 1, 2, 8, 4, 5]